soumik12345/Advanced-Programming-Lab/Day2/Lab2.md

-Q1.
+Q 1.
 WAP to check if a number is positive or not

 ```
 n = 10